neithern/g4music/README.md

     `meson install -C build`

 ## About this project
+I was inspired by [Amberol](https://gitlab.gnome.org/World/amberol), but it has some performance issues and missing some key features, but I am not good at Rust so can't help.

-I was inspired by [Amberol](https://gitlab.gnome.org/World/amberol) when I started to learn program with GTK4, I found it is so convenient to write code in Vala language: handle signal with closure, async tasks, easy to compile with C code, similar with programming in Kotlin on Android.
+Then I found it is very convenient to write code in Vala language: handle signal with closure, async tasks, easy to compile with C code, so I decided to write a new music player in Vala.